StyraHem/tellstick-server-plugins/shelly/README.md

 # shelly
 Shelly plugin for Tellstick server (Telldus Net/ZNet)

+## Examples of comamnds you can run from Lua to controll your shelly RGB devices
 ```lua
 -- File: TestRGB.lua
 local deviceName = "RGB"    -- Name of your RGB device